HarshYadav152/resources/ATTRIBUTIONS.md

 # Third-Party Assets and Attributions

 This repository contains third-party assets located mainly under `assets/`.
+1. One of the 3rd party asset i used is os linkedin logo check it [here](./assets/icons/linkedin.png)

 Only original code and content authored by @HarshYadav152 is licensed under the root MIT License (see `LICENSE`).
 Third-party materials retain their own licenses; usage may be subject to additional terms.